XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 Arabic is an abjad, meaning that, in principle, only the consonants of a given word will be written.
 Like most other abjads, it is 'impure' in that the long vowels (/a:/, /i:/, /u:/) are also written, the latter two with the same character that is also used for /j/ and /w/.
-The missing information about the presence and and quality of short vowels must be filled in by the reader; hence, it is usually necessary for the user to actually know the language that is written in order to be able to fully pronounce the written text.
+The missing information about the presence and quality of short vowels must be filled in by the reader; hence, it is usually necessary for the user to actually know the language that is written in order to be able to fully pronounce the written text.